Joe Calderon, the co-founder of Pelipost, had to struggle to stay connected while Becky — also a co-founder — was in prison.

 If you can, visit your loved one as often as possible.
 The in-person connection can mean so much, especially when someone is struggling with loneliness and disconnection.

 If you have a loved one in prison, trust us when we say that staying connected will have significant benefits for your incarcerated loved one.
 Prison can feel isolating.
-And as some of our PeliPeople share in their stories on our blog, the look on someone's face when they don't receive any mail is devastating.
+The look on someone's face when they don't receive any mail is devastating, as some of our PeliPeople share on our blog, the look on someone's face when they don't receive any mail is devastating.

 Prison is a place where a person becomes a number.
 They're stripped of normal life but shouldn't be stripped of their humanity.
 Staying connected with loved ones can be a vital link to the outside world, to a person's identity outside of those walls, to hope and love and support.Read customer stories